-Transport for London (TfL) says it wants bus journeys to be faster than the equivalent car or taxi journey.
-This speeds up journeys for commuters and decreases congestion.
+Transport for London (TfL) says it wants bus journeys to be faster.
+They aim to speed up journeys for commuters and reduce congestion by encouraging drivers to take the bus.
 TfL have a scheme for enabling this, the London Bus Priority Programme.

-Here are five of the ways that TfL is trying to make buses faster than cars.
+Here are five of the ways that TfL is trying to make buses faster to encourage their use.

 1. Priority lights